-1. Investigate the individual identified as receiving a pension while being reemployed in public service.
-BERS officials should also commence prompt recoupment action against this individual if he is found to be illegally collecting a pension.
+1. Investigate the two individuals identified as receiving pensions while being reemployed in public service.
+BERS officials should also commence prompt recoupment action against these individuals if they are found to be illegally collecting pensions.

-BERS Response: "We are currently reviewing the findings and where we concur with your conclusions will seek repayment of all overpaid funds."
+BERS Response: "We have reviewed the findings and we concur with your conclusions, and will seek repayment of all overpaid funds."

-2. Forward to the Department of Investigation, if the circumstances warrant such action, the name of this individual if he is found to be illegally collecting a pension.
+2. Forward to the Department of Investigation, if the circumstances warrant such action, the names of these individuals if they are found to be illegally collecting a pension.